Essential QuestionHow does the media influence public perception? How can we determine if a media source is trustworthy?

 - Have students brainstorm trustworthy sources of information.

 - Have students research one or more of the statements and then decide whether or not the statement is accurate and the source is trustworthy.
-(The Fox News and CNN statements are accurate while the Viralchords statement is not.)
+(The stories in Fox News and CNN are most probably accurate.
+This exercise will give students a useful checklist to help them analyze sources.)

 Part 5: Analyzing Articles